orf53975/FreeBSDRootkit_PUBLIC/final_writeup.md

 rootkit is installed, and the filename 'test' is added to the struct with a R_FLAG_READ only flag; any file named 'test' will be unseeable via 'ls', can't be written to, but CAN be read from (such as `$ cat test`).
+    All the hooked syscalls work in the typical way - we replace the function pointer in the syscall table with our own function, which calls the original syscall and then performs extra processing on the result - usually based around whether the call was made through our API (and should therefore be allowed to) access things, or through the usual syscall table (and is therefore the system
+ - hide ourselves before handing back response data).

 The second way that the Rootkit can hide itself is by unlinking the created kernel module from the linker_files list.
 On load, the kernel module will